psyinfra/HTCAnalyze/CONFIG.md

 1. search for config_file in /etc
 2. search for config_file in ~/.config/htcompact
-3. take the "htcsetup.conf" from the Project
+3. take the "htcsetup.conf" from project_folder/config

 ##### Note:
 Arguments given by the terminal have a higher priority,\